ismaelfonsecacid/projects/README.md

 | 008-shopping-cart       | In this exercise, I implemented a shopping cart application using React, allowing users to add and remove items from their cart. |
 | 009-rock-paper-scissors | Here, I built a rock-paper-scissors game using React, where users can play against the computer and see the results. |

-## MERN
-This is a work-in-progress application that utilizes the MERN stack (MongoDB, Express, React, and Node.js) to create a comprehensive web development experience.

 ## 004-sunstripe

 Personal project to start using MERN on it.